kvnloughead/sb/README.md

 ### Option A: Installer (recommended)

-- If you're in this repo, you can run it directly: `./sb install`
+- If you're in this repo, run `make build` followed by `./sb install`
 - If the binary is already on your PATH, run: `sb install`

 The installer will: